Research Educator

 - Articulate thoughts and ideas clearly and effectively in written and oral forms (career readiness - oral and written communications).

 - Build collaborative relationships representing diverse cultures, races, ages, genders, religions, lifestyles, and viewpoints (career readiness - teamwork & collaboration).

 - Demonstrate personal accountability and effective work habits (punctuality, working productively with others, time and workload management - career readiness - professionalism & work ethic).

 - Demonstrate knowledge of fundamental concepts and ideas in neural networks and deep learning.

-- Demonstrate proficiency with machine learning tools, programming, and implementation.
+- Work with machine learning tools, libraries, and modules.

-- Understand how to build neural networks for applications such as computer vision, natural language processing, or data analytics.
+- Design, build, and train neural networks for applications such as computer vision, natural language processing, data analytics, or automation.

-- Understand how to fine tune and optimize the model for real-world applications.
+- Fine-tune and optimize the model for real-world applications.